Fusion-0-1/lambda-learn/README.md

 # lambda-learn
-Lambda - Learn | Learning Managment System for Higher Education
+Lambda - Learn | Learning Management System for Higher Education

+## Built with
+- JS, HTML, CSS

+## Prerequisites
+Install php.
+Install composer from `https://getcomposer.org/download/`.

+## Installation
+Update the dependencies by executing below command in the root directory.
+> compose update

+Start the server from the `./public/` directory,
+> php -S localhost:8080